TurtleEngr/gitproj/doc/user-doc/config.md

 If the ~/.gitconfig is not defined, it will be copied from /usr/share/doc/config/gitconfig.
-Also if ~/.gitignore is not defined, it will be copyied from /usr/share/doc/config/gitignore.
+Also if ~/.gitignore is not defined, it will be copied from /usr/share/doc/config/gitignore.

 "git proj init" and "git proj clone" will update ~/.gitconfig from /usr/share/doc/config/gitconfig, for any vars that are not defined in ~/.gitconfig.
-Existing variables will not be chnaged.
+Existing variables will not be changed.

 ## gitproj, local, PROJ/.gitproj